obinexusmk2/obix/PROVENANCE.md

 ```

 `libpolycall-v1` provides the cross-language call protocol and driver
 abstraction that OBIX bindings implement.
-OBIX is not a standalone project —
+OBIX is the browser/application-facing
-it is the browser/application-facing expression of the OBINexus infrastructure
+expression of the OBINexus infrastructure stack, built on top of the
-stack, which also includes:

-- `riftlang.exe → .so.a → rift.exe → gosilang` (core toolchain)
-- `nlink` / `polybuild` (build orchestration)
-- NSIGII Tripolar Trident (signal architecture)
-- MMUKO-OS (governance layer)
+`libpolycall-v1` protocol foundation.

 ---